lorenzophys/web-MNIST/README.md

 ### Architecture used

 The model for prediction was built with tensorflow.keras.
-The neural network was trained with the [MNIST database of handwritten digits](http://yann.lecun.com/exdb/mnist/) with the following architecture:
+The neural network was trained on the [MNIST database of handwritten digits](http://yann.lecun.com/exdb/mnist/) with the following architecture:
 ```
 model = keras.Sequential(